juergenpointinger/juergenpointinger.github.io/_posts/2020-04-18-why-do-we-need-devops.md

 >
 > \- Charles Darwin, 1809

-The statement itself has been adapted somewhat over time, but its basic message has not changed.
+The statement itself has been adapted somewhat over time, but its basic message has not changed and in times of COVID-19 became more relevant than ever before.

 It lays the foundation for something else, it's part of an area in DevOps that is often simply called a mindset.

-Of course, one could now claim that the mindset is not the only thing that is important in an software development life cycle (SDLC).
-There are principles, practices, it is important to think about harmonizing tools.
-Nevertheless, without the right mindset, all of this would only be a short-lived solution.
+Of course, one could now claim that the mindset is not the only thing that is important in the software development life cycle (SDLC).
+There are things that are just as important as mindset like principles, practices and it is also important to think about harmonizing tools.
+Nevertheless, without the right mindset, all of the above mentioned are only short-lived painkillers.

+Nevertheless, let me briefly explain why we need DevOps with all its aspects so desperately.
+I want to start with a look at anti-patterns, because it is always easier to find things that DON'T work.
+And don't worry, I will come up with solutions later.

 ## Why IT projects fail